aakloul/katacoda-scenarios/bof101/step1.md

 Now, it is a good time to build a fresh compilation toolchain for both 64 and 32 bits architecture:

 `apt install -y --fix-missing man man-db sudo build-essential gdb gdb-multiarch libc6-dbg libc6-dbg:i386 make gcc-multilib g++-multilib nasm ltrace strace\n\n`{{execute}}

+Now let's move on to the next step to "Build your first C program"